 If you've ever found the perfect birthday present for someone which you know they'll love, only to look at the price tag and see it's painfully out of budget, we can definitely relate.
 Luckily, though, this scenario can easily be avoided – as this gift guide will show you.

 Whether you're looking for a birthday present for your best friend, mum, dad, flatmate, partner or just about anyone else you're close to, you're bound to find some gift inspiration here.

 Read on for the 11 best birthday presents to give to your nearest and dearest, with a student budget in mind.

-Sometimes, the best gifts are ones that are simple, low-priced, but chosen completely with the recipient in mind, like hampers.
+Sometimes, the best birthday presents are the ones that are simple and low-priced, but chosen completely with the recipient in mind, like hampers.

 Although you can buy pre-made hampers filled with things like chocolates, wines and cheeses on Etsy and similar sites, it can work out much cheaper to buy each individual part of the gift yourself.

 And, as well as lowering the cost, buying each part of the hamper separately means you can also make sure the overall gift is tailored completely to the person you're giving it to.

 For example, if you know your best friend has been working really hard lately, you could choose items that would help them unwind like a candle, a face mask, a journal and maybe a hand-written note that lets them know how much they mean to you.

 Package all of your items up together in a box or basket, and you've got a low-cost gift that is sure to mean a lot to whoever is receiving it.

 We all want to make our house feel like a home, so it's such a good birthday gift idea to get a nice home decor item for a friend or family member.